smitsekhadiaa/NFT-Collection-Hardhat/README.md

 3) Whitelisted users, should have a 5 min presale period before the actual sale where they are guaranteed 1 NFT per transaction.

-4) There should be a website for your NFT Collection
+4) Website for your NFT Collection